Canon 1Ds Mark III vs 1100D

 Of the two cameras under consideration, the Canon 1Ds Mark III features a full frame sensor and the Canon 1100D an APS-C sensor.
 The sensor area in the 1100D is 63 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 21MP, the 1Ds Mark III offers a higher resolution than the 1100D (12.2MP), but the 1Ds Mark III nevertheless has larger individual pixels (pixel pitch of 6.41μm versus 5.15μm for the 1100D) due to its larger sensor.
-However, the 1100D is a somewhat more recent model (by 3 years and 5 months) than the 1Ds Mark III, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the 1100D is a much more recent model (by 3 years and 5 months) than the 1Ds Mark III, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS-1Ds Mark III has a native sensitivity range from ISO 100 to ISO 1600, which can be extended to ISO 50-3200.
 The corresponding ISO settings for the Canon EOS 1100D are ISO 100 to ISO 6400 (no boost).